IDAES/examples/README-developer.md

 notebook.
 In this directory the pre-processed output notebooks have been added to Git so you can see what they look like (without having to run `idaesx pre` yourself).

+You can see the results by building the development notebooks into a documentation tree with `idaesx build --dev` (from the same directory you would normally run).
+The output will be in `_dev/notebooks/_build/html`.

 ### Jupyter notebook metadata

 In addition to per-cell tags, the preprocessor also can look at notebook-level metadata.